marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 In the context of C++11, the introduction of rvalue references allows to implement move semantics: when constructing an object from a reference to an rvalue, the code can transfer ownership of resources from that argument to the object being constructed, with the awareness that the original one needs to be left in a consistent state but the caller will not expect it to hold an initialized value anymore.
+As a matter of fact, with a proper rvalue, the caller will not even be able to tell if the object has been modified or not, due to the temporary nature of rvalues.
+\\
+\\
-This is exactly what is being done in a very simplified way in the move constructor of *MyClass*.
+A simplified example of move semantics is implemented the move constructor of *MyClass*.
 The old object loses ownership of a certain resource while still being left in a consistent state.
-In this case there is solely an integer value moved around: a more meaningful example would be the transfer of ownership of a dynamically allocated buffer, even though modern C++ offers plenty of ways to avoid having to deal with memory bookkeeping.
+In this case there is solely an integer value moved around: a more meaningful example would involve transferring ownership of a dynamically allocated buffer while setting the old object's pointer to *nullptr*.
 In the examples below, lines 2 and 4 result in a call to the move assignment operator and move constructor.

 ```
  1  MyClass c(10);           Constructor 10